madvn/infotheory/README.md

 For C++, simply download [InfoTools.h](https://github.com/madvn/infotheory/blob/master/infotheory/InfoTools.h) and [VectorMatrix.h](https://github.com/madvn/infotheory/blob/master/infotheory/VectorMatrix.h) and include those header files in your code.

+#### Dependencies

+The package doesn't have any dependencies per se but the automated tests require numpy

 ## Usage

 Using this package in your own code involves the following steps.